Pacific Northwest National Laboratory Post Doctorate RA - Nanoparticle synthesis and crystal growth mechanism in RICHLAND, Washington

 Pacific Northwest National Laboratory (PNNL) is a world-class research institution powered by a highly educated, diverse workforce committed to collaboration and work–life balance.
 Every year, scores of dynamic, driven postdocs come to PNNL to work with renowned researchers on meaningful science, innovations and outcomes for the U.S. Department of Energy and other sponsors; here is your chance to be one of them!

 Contribute to PNNL’s goals in understanding the complex systems and phenomena vital to the nation's energy and environmental resources as part of the Lab’s Physical Sciences Division (PSD) and in close partnership with the Energy and Environment Directorate (EED).
-As a postdoctoral researcher in the Geochemistry group, you will join a talented, multi-investigator team to synthesize and characterize nanoparticles, as well as investigate the crystal growth and phase transformation mechanisms.
-You will be mentored by prominent researchers with a history of unique/novel rigorous synthesis, characterization and applications of nanomaterials, including— Kevin Rosso (PSD), Xin Zhang (PSD), and Bin Li (EED)—, as you develop a line of experimental research involving size and morphology controlled synthesis and characterization of nanoparticles.
-You’ll investigate crystal growth and phase transformation mechanisms, taking advantage of state of the art in situ and ex situ probes available in the Environmental Molecular Sciences Laboratory (EMSL), such as in situ S/TEM and in situ SEM, to address critical questions in the areas of chemistry, geochemistry, and energy materials.
+As a postdoctoral researcher in the Geochemistry group, you will join a talented, multi-investigator team to optimize the synthesis and characterization of nanoparticles, as well as investigate the crystal growth and phase transformation mechanisms.
+You will focus on developing a line of experimental research involving size and morphology controlled synthesize and characterize nanoparticles and investigate the crystal growth and phase transformation mechanisms using various in situ and ex situ techniques, such as in situ S/TEM to address critical questions in the areas of chemistry, geochemistry, and energy materials.

 The Ideal Candidate:

-If you are ready to test your talents and training in Chemistry, Physics, Materials Science, and/or Chemical Engineering and hone your skills as a postdoctoral researcher at a national laboratory widely recognized for its work in the physical sciences, we want to connect with you.
+If you are ready to test your talents and training in Physics, Materials, Chemical Engineering, and/or Chemistry and hone your skills as a postdoctoral researcher at a national laboratory widely recognized for its work in the physical sciences, we want to connect with you.
 The ideal person has an interest in advancing measurement approaches and applying them to complex problems.
 Details are below; you do not need to meet all of the preferred qualifications to be considered.

 What you will do: